dithercat/servitor/readme.md

 currently extremely unstable and not really ready for use

-if you just want to make a discord LLM bot, see [ensata](https://github.com/dithercat/ensata)
+if you just want to make a discord LLM bot, see [ensata](https://github.com/dithercat/ensata), the reference implementation of servitor

 ## features

-- swappable inference backend drivers
+- interchangeable inference/embedding drivers
   - [basilisk](https://github.com/dithercat/basilisk) (recommended)
+    - developed in parallel with servitor and supports all the features it uses
   - [text-generation-webui](https://github.com/oobabooga/text-generation-webui)
-    and compatible API services (incomplete, does not support embeddings)
+    and compatible API services (incomplete)
+    - does not natively support embeddings, which are required for long-term memory
   - OpenAI-compatible API services (incomplete)
+    - does not currently support token counting, resulting in inefficient context space allocation
   - writing your own driver for something else should be pretty easy (see `src/driver/base.ts`)
 - dynamic context reallocation